gatsbyjs/gatsby/docs/contributing/blog-and-website-contributions.md

 - Clone [the Gatsby repo](https://github.com/gatsbyjs/gatsby/) and navigate to `/www`
 - Run `yarn` to install all of the website's dependencies.
-- Run `npm run develop` to preview the blog at `http://localhost:8000/blog`.
+- Run `npm run develop` to preview the site at `http://localhost:8000/`.

 Now you can make and preview your changes before raising a pull request!